estepmax/graphr/README.md

 ### GraphR: Graph Based Recommendation
-This is a quick and dirty graph based recommendation system for experimentation.
+This is a quick and dirty graph based recommendation system for experimentation with sequence data.

 ### Example
 I will be using Instacart shopping cart data  to construct the recommendation graph.
 We can think